dassinion/DabMining/README.md

        will also be logged. */
     "logLevel": "debug", //or "warning", "error"

-    /* By default UNOMP logs to console and gives pretty colors.
+    /* By default DabMining logs to console and gives pretty colors.
 If you direct that output to a log file then disable this feature to avoid nasty characters in your log file. */ "logColors": true,

-    /* The UNOMP CLI (command-line interface) will listen for commands on this port.
-For example, blocknotify messages are sent to UNOMP through this. */ "cliPort": 17117,
+    /* The DabMining CLI (command-line interface) will listen for commands on this port.
+For example, blocknotify messages are sent to DabMining through this. */ "cliPort": 17117,

     /* By default 'forks' is set to "auto" which will spawn one process/fork/worker for each CPU